MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 > [!IMPORTANT]
 >
-> * Uploading of apps is possible only in Government Community Cloud (GCC) and is not possible in GCC-High and Department of Defense (DOD).
+> * App upload is possible only in Government Community Cloud (GCC) and isn't possible in GCC-High and Department of Defense (DOD).
 > * App installation is supported only on Teams desktop client.

 ## Prerequisites